peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### GetUnsignedBitLengthAsEInteger
     public EInteger GetUnsignedBitLengthAsEInteger()
-Finds the minimum number of bits needed to represent this number's absolute value, in the form of an arbitrary-precision integer.
+Finds the minimum number of bits needed to represent this number's absolute value, and returns that number of bits as an arbitrary-precision integer.
 For example, all integers in the interval [-((2^63) - 1), (2^63) - 1] have an unsigned bit length of 63 or less, and all other integers have an unsigned bit length of greater than 63.
 This interval is not the same as the range of integers in Java's and.NET's <code>long</code> type.

 **Returns:**